Littering fees for some producers

 Good to know

-As a producer, you must report information to the Swedish EPA every year.
+As a producer, you must report information to the Swedish Environmental Protection Agency every year.
 The information is then used as a basis when the size of the product fee is determined in regulations.
 Information about reporting can be found in our guidance for each producer responsibility.

 Legislation